GeekyVishweshNeelesh/Comment_Toxicity_Machine_Learning_Project/README.md

 # 🛠️ Example Comments
 Comment	Prediction

-“You are absolutely worthless and everyone hates you.”
-Toxic, Insult “I will find you and make you pay …”	Threat, Toxic
+- “You are absolutely worthless and everyone hates you.”
+Toxic, Insult

+- “I will find you and make you pay …”	Threat, Toxic

-“I really appreciated your post; great depth and insight!”
+- “I really appreciated your post; great depth and insight!”
 Non-toxic

+# 🙌 Credits

+- 📊 Dataset: Jigsaw Toxic Comment Classification (Kaggle)

+- 🎨 Streamlit for UI

+- 🧑‍💻 Built with ❤️ by GeekyVishweshNeelesh